chopeen/CORD-19/README.md

 ### WSL

-I was unable to install `spacy[cuda]` using WSL.
-Lack of GPU support?
-Lack of appropriate drivers?
+I was unable to install `spacy[cuda]` using WSL, because [WSL is not able to access the host GPU](https://github.com/Microsoft/WSL/issues/3847).

-**TOCHECK:** Can CUDA Toolkit be installed in WSL?

 ```bash
 Modules: